Digital-Peak/DPDocker/webserver/README.md

 `./run.sh postgres rebuild`

 - The db-type attribute is optional.
 You can use either _mysql_ or _postgres_.
-If set then the joomla core installations will be installed with the respective driver.
-The extension dev sites are always installed with mysql (this will probably change in the future).
+If set then the joomla installations will be installed with the respective driver.
 - The rebuild argument is optional, if set then the whole web server is rebuild and you have a clean setup as when you started it for the first time.

 ## Internals